Admission degree-seeking students

 In all cases, you will need to provide proof of sufficient language proficiency in the tuition language(s) for your chosen course.

-Important: Some of our degree programmes have admission restrictions known as NC (which means restricted number), e.g. a certain average grade is required for admission.
+Important: Some of our degree programs have admission restrictions known as NC (which means restricted number), e.g. a certain average grade is required for admission.

 Go to the DAAD site for further information.

-• International programmes: Special requirements apply for some international programmes, i.e. that applicants either need no previous knowledge of German or B1 level before enrolling.
-In such cases, the DSH is obligatory to be granted the degree, e.g. students have to pass the language exam before finishing their studies.
-International programmes taught in English might require a high language proficiency (see the respective prerequisites).
+• International programs: Special requirements apply for some international programs, i.e. that applicants either need no previous knowledge of German or B1 level before enrolling.
+International programs taught in English might require a high language proficiency in English (see the respective prerequisites).

 School-leaving certificate

-The application process for admission to an undergraduate degree programme is determined by your prior education:
+The application process for admission to an undergraduate degree program is determined by your prior education:

 If you have obtained your higher education entrance qualification (HZB) after finishing your secondary education in Germany, you are a Bildungsinländer (you completed your education in Germany) and can apply regardless of your nationality.